Treyson-Grange/AdventOfCode/README.md

 # AdventOfCode2022
-Place I got in tournament:
+## Place I got in tournament: 4
-Total Stars (leaderboard)
+## Total Stars (leaderboard)354
-Total Start (2 a day out of 50):
+This was a USU Discord tournament of 21 USU Students/Alumn.